Outboard Marine Corporation: Early years

 Motorized transport was just becoming an everyday part of life in 1907, when Ole Evinrude first mass-produced a practical outboard engine for boats.
 Evinrude placed an advertisement in a motor magazine to introduce his motor, drawing so many inquiries from U.S. and overseas readers that he decided to try large-scale production.
 Needing financial help with this undertaking, he found a backer and established the Evinrude Motor Company in 1910.

 The business was an instant success—its market included not only recreational boaters but also the Scandinavian fishing fleets operating in the North Sea.
 Friction between the partners forced Evinrude to sell his share to his backer in 1914 and depart, after signing a guarantee restricting him from the outboard motor industry for five years.
 The company continued without him, becoming a subsidiary of the gasoline-engine manufacturer Briggs & Stratton Corporation in 1926.

 By 1921, Evinrude was back in business, in a venture he called the ELTO Outboard Motor Company.
 His new offering was the Evinrude Light Twin Outboard, a motor partly made of aluminum, reducing its weight by a third.
-Popular with the fishing fleets, this revolutionary engine outstripped sales of Evinrude's original outboard motor within three years.
+Popular with the fishing fleets, this engine outstripped sales of Evinrude's original outboard motor within three years.
 It also attracted the attention of a competitor, Johnson Motor Company, which brought out its rival lightweight engine in 1922.
-Johnson gained market share, snatching the lead four years later with an updated model weighing a trim 100 pounds, costing a thrifty $190, and able to drive a boat at a zippy 16 miles per hour.
+Johnson gained market share, snatching the lead four years later with an updated model weighing 100 pounds, costing $190, and able to drive a boat at 16 miles per hour.
 Neither the Evinrude Company nor ELTO could match this.
 Now far ahead, Johnson produced a net profit of $433,000 in 1927, far outpacing Evinrude's $25,000 and ELTO's $30,000.

 A new engine in 1928 restored the ELTO Company, whose annual net profit rose to $300,000.
 Ole Evinrude merged ELTO with Stephen Briggs the following year when he and Harold Stratton disagreed over diversifying Briggs & Stratton into the outboard engine market.
-Mr. Briggs became chairman of the brand-new Outboard Motors Corporation with Mr. Evinrude as the President.
+Mr. Briggs became chairman of the brand-new Outboard Motors Corporation with Mr. Evinrude as the president.